fyrwatch/fyrmesh/README.md

 A CLI Application to interact with the FyrMesh API.
 Powered by Cobra CLI, Golang and gRPC.

 Usage:
-  FyrCLI [command]
+  fyrcli [command]

 Available Commands:
-  boot        Boots a FyrMesh gRPC server. config      View/Manipulate configuration values of the FyrCLI. connect     Set the connection state of the control node. help        Help about any command observe     Observes the logstream of the ORCH server. ping        Pings the mesh for sensor readings. status      Displays the current status of the mesh.
+  boot        Boots a FyrMesh gRPC server. command     Sends a control command to the mesh. config      View configuration values of the FyrCLI. connect     Set the connection state of the control node. help        Help about any command nodelist    Displays the list of nodes connected to the mesh. observe     Observes the logstream from the ORCH server. ping        Pings the mesh or a node. scheduler   Sets the state of the Scheduler simulate    Starts a simulation of a Fire Event status      Displays the current status of the mesh.

 Flags:
-      --config string   config file (default is $HOME/.cli.yaml) -h, --help            help for FyrCLI
+      --config string   config file (default is $HOME/.cli.yaml) -h, --help            help for fyrcli

-Use "FyrCLI [command] --help" for more information about a command.
+Use "fyrcli [command] --help" for more information about a command.
 ```

 You can also run ``fyrcli help <command>`` or ``fyrcli <command> --help`` to recieve the